SiRipo92/chess_manager/README.md

   + Final standings and a per-round results grid at the end.
   + Clear status banners (“Non démarré”, “En cours X%”, “Terminé”).

++ **Tournament notes / descriptions**
+  + Add/Edit/Clear a single-string description any time (before, during, or after the event).
+  + The description is persisted and shown in the final recap if present.

 + **Correcting input**
   + During a round (before confirming it), you can reselect a match and overwrite its result to correct mistakes.
   + After confirmation, you can resume later rounds; (post-confirmation edits can be added if needed).